conmaol/maglocunus/d/data_models.md

 Before it can be implemented in a real-world database management system, a ‘conceptual’ data model like the one discussed above will need to be materialised as a ‘physical’ data model.

+### Tabularisation for SQL

+A conceptual data model can be materialised for implementation in a SQL (relational, table-driven) database.

-We can explify the materialisation process by starting from the ER diagram from before:
+We can explify this tabularisation process by starting from the ER diagram from before:

 ```mermaid
 erDiagram